 Each team attacks and defends a goal, become protective and may slow down attacking.

 Ball must be switched between halves, floaters back in play; measure compactness.

 Possession Breakout offers players the opportunity to score many goals, through effective passing and timing of runs.
 As a coach, can you identify if practice is too easy or difficult for both teams, and alter the practice accordingly?

 S - By splitting the pitch in half, players have to consider moving the defense around to create space in wide areas, how do the defence react?

 T - On regaining possession, 2 goals given for a goal in 5 seconds.
 Forcing quicker reactions to winning and losing the ball (sharper runs)

 E - Could move goals to the edges of the pitch (centrally).
 More game realistic and encouraging compactness to make runs in behind more difficult

 P - Overload team to work particular players. i.e. Could work back 4 against a group of 5/6 or attacking 4 against a solid 5 working on forward runs

 Advanced - Coaches can be creative with this practice and use this to move into a more game realistic phase of play.
 Here we have worked with lower numbers, but there is scope to build in formations and make this specific for your team and player's needs.

-Article Description Players set up as 4 v 4 plus 2 Floaters, creating 6 v 4 in favor of attacking team.
+Article Description 40 x 40 yard area with 4 mini goals positioned outside the space in each corner.
+Players set up as 4 v 4 plus 2 Floaters, creating 6 v 4 in favour of attacking team.
 Objective is for the team to score in any of the mini goals (initially) with a 1 touch finish.